In today’s article, Daniel Woodrum shares his thoughts about going ‘Gluten-Free.’

 - Improved Sex Drive

 These were just a few of the many results we saw.
-I hate to admit that I was wrong, but I was dead wrong about gluten.
+I hate to admit I was wrong, but I was wrong about gluten.

 Look, I’m a southern guy who loves comfort food and can easily put down an entire carton of ice cream and a large pizza in one sitting.